Enter your search word or phrase below:

 FEDERAL STUDENT LOAN PROGRAM:

 CTS participates in the Federal Direct Loan Program.
 These low interest student loans from the US Department of Education are available to eligible US residents who are enrolled at least half time in a degree program.
-If you would like to apply for a Federal Student Loan, please click on the appropriate “How to Get a Federal Student Loan” link for your degree program below or contact the Financial Aid Office.
+If you would like to apply for a Federal Student Loan, please view the fact sheet below or contact the Financial Aid Office.